Skip to main content

 Multi-center, international, prospective, randomized study.
 Subjects will be randomized to either transcatheter aortic valve replacement (TAVR) with the Evolut PRO+ TAVR System, or Evolut FX System, and guideline-directed management (GDMT) or GDMT alone.

-Principle Investigator: Muhammad Raza, M.D.
+Principal Investigator: Muhammad Raza, M.D.

 Study Phase: Enrolling